dwhjames/datomisca/doc/features.md

 # <a name="features">Raw API Features</a>

 ## <a name="features-reactive">Reactive Transactor API (Asynchronous &amp; Non-Blocking with potential execution isolation)</a>
 Using Scala 2.10 Execution Contexts &amp; Futures, Datomic transactions are executed by Datomisca in an asynchronous & non-blocking way managed by the provided execution context.
-In this way, you can control in which pool of threads you want to execute your remote transactor requests.
+In this way, you can control in which pool of threads you want to execute your transactor requests (communicating with remote Datomic transactor).

 ```scala
 val person = Namespace("person")